I Have Been Crucified With Christ (the POWERFUL truth from Galatians 2:20)

 So, how can we live out the Galatians 2:20 meaning in our daily lives?
 How can we say, “I have been crucified with Christ”?

-To be crucified with Christ is not a one time event, rather a daily submission.
-In Matthew 16:24 Jesus tells us to pick up our cross and follow him.
-Each day we need to refocus our life on Jesus.
+In Matthew 16:24 Jesus tells us that we need to pick up our cross and follow him.
+This isn’t a one time act, rather a daily surrender.
+Each day we need to place our focus on Christ.

 And again, this is not to earn anything.
 But in response to what Jesus has done for us.
 He’s proven his love, he’s shown us he cares.
 Those other things we desire will never fulfill us.
 They will only leave us empty.
 But when we submit to Christ we can experience life as it is intended to be lived.